 It’s important to consult with a qualified physician and get tested so you can discover the cause of your problem.

 Unexplained fatigue is a common complaint among patients, and up to 80 percent of those affected are women.

 The first step for those experiencing unexplained, persistent tiredness should be to consult their doctor as it may be a sign of an underlying condition such as diabetes or thyroid disease.

-Once you have been given the all-clear from your physician, there are steps you can take to boost your energy levels, including eating more fruit and veg, drinking green tea, having a good night’s sleep, and getting physical.
+Once you have been given the all-clear from your physician, there are steps you can take to boost your energy levels, including eating more fruits and veggies, drinking green tea, having a good night’s sleep, and getting a workout.